matrix-org/matrix-spec-proposals/proposals/2162-signaling-errors-at-bridges.md

 For those events still accepted by the bridge, the error must be revoked by a `m.bridge_error_revoke` as described in the previous chapter.

+### Rights management

+Only bridges should be allowed to send bridge errors and revocations.

+Utilizing the rights system of the room provides a good approximation to this behavior.
+It is fine to use it under the assumptions that

+- `m.bridge_error` and `m.bridge_error_revoke` require admin power levels.
+- there is always the bridge bot user or a virtual user in the bridge's namespace present in the room.
+- at least one of those users possesses admin power level.
+- all users with admin power levels are trusted.

+In short, this requires giving bridges admin power levels in a room and trusting them to restrict their actions to their own business.
+It is enough to have one privileged bridge user in the room.
+In public rooms this is most commonly the bridge bot user with admin power level available and in 1:1 conversations it is the puppeted conversation partner which does generally have admin power levels as well.

+As long as the above assumptions are met, it is fine to not explicitly denote bridges and bridge users as such and simply rely on the power levels for access control to the new events.

 ## Tradeoffs

 Without this proposal, bridges could still inform users in a room that a